vikinghug/vikinghug.com/data/faq.md

 Check that you haven't disabled actionbars by pressing ESC -> HUD and check Skills.
 It should be Always on.*

 ### Inventory window is too small
-You can resize it from the top left corner
+NOOOOOOOOOO!
+Oh wait... you can resize it from the top or bottom left corner

 ### Some addons won't load in game
 If you downloaded your addons from GitHub, you need to remove the -master or -development part from the folder name.